-NASHVILLE – Today, the Tennessee Bureau of Investigation announced 10-year-old Henry Zenor as the winner of the state’s 2016 Missing Children’s Poster Contest.
-Henry’s entry, chosen from dozens of submissions, has already been submitted to the United States Department of Justice (DOJ) poster contest representing of the State of Tennessee in the national competition.
-Henry is a 5th grader at Christ the King School in Nashville.
+NASHVILLE – Today, the Tennessee Bureau of Investigation announced 10-year-old Khushi Patel as the winner of the state’s 2017 Missing Children’s Poster Contest.
+Her entry, chosen from dozens of submissions, has already been submitted to the United States Department of Justice (DOJ) poster contest representing of the State of Tennessee in the national competition.
+Khushi is a 5th grader at Farmington Elementary School in Germantown.

 The U.S. Department of Justice, through its Office of Juvenile Justice and Delinquency Prevention’s Child Protection Division, sponsors the annual poster contest for 5th grade students to develop artwork to represent America’s united goal to bring missing children home safely.
 As the clearinghouse for missing children in the State of Tennessee, TBI sponsored the contest at the state level.